czl9707/notes-n-writings/Breaking Down Components: From Monolithic to Compound Pattern/blog.md

 ```
 <!-- Insert [Preview] -->

+## Pros and Cons

-By breaking down the mono-component into small pieces, and using compound component pattern, we provided more flexibility on the consumer side to customize each piece of the component, while still maintain the functionality.
+By breaking down the mono-component into small pieces, we seperate the concerns, each piece has a focused and simple interface, and only in charge of one thing.
+It provides more flexibility on the consumer side to customize each piece of the component, while still maintain the functionality.

-However, it does increase the lines of code, both in component and in consumer side, slightly increasing the learning curve.
-The current implementation also introduces more challenges:
+However it does bring some challenges, and some potential solution:
+- **Initial learning curve**: However it's still more friendly when comparing to giant monolithic component.
+- **Increased Lines of Code**: Breaking down component increase consumer efforts for sure.
+For bigger compound component, some composition utitility will be helpful for common patterns.
-- User might use components in a wrong order.
+- **Messy Structure**: User might place components in an unsupported hierachy.
+This can be solved by leveraging `useContext` hook to enforce the hierachy.
-- introducing redundent `div` layers in some cases.

-We can solve these problem by:
-- Enforcing components order by taking advantage of `useContext` hook.
-- Add a `asChild` parameter, which allow component to become more transparent.
+- **Extra DOM Elements**: May introduce redundant wrapper elements in some cases.
+The `asChild` property would allow the layer to become omre transparent.

-## Conclusion
+## Wrap up

-Compound Components pattern reduces the complexity of parameters and internal logic of components, by exposing the inner piece of a component.
-It allows users to compose different pieces together to have them work together, and provicdes cleaner interface on each component, but do slightly increase the learning curve when using it.
+The compound component pattern represents a significant shift in how we build and consume UI components in React.
+While monolithic components are simpler to implement initially, they quickly become unwieldy when addressing real-world customization needs.

+Compound components offer a more scalable and flexible alternative by breaking complex UI into logical, composable pieces.

+As your component library matures, transitioning from monolithic components to compound patterns might be a good choice.
+This approach may require slightly more code and introduce a small learning curve, but the gains in flexibility and maintainability are well worth the investment.